soulripper13/speedtest_rt_ru/README.md

 # Speedtest RT.RU Integration for Home Assistant

+Home Assistant integration for measuring internet speed using RT.RU's QMS binary.

 ![Logo](icon.png)

 ## English

-**Speedtest RT.RU** is a Home Assistant integration that automatically downloads and runs the QMS binary from [RT.RU](https://speedtest.rt.ru) to measure your internet speed.
+**Speedtest RT.RU** is a Home Assistant integration that automatically downloads and runs the QMS binary from [RT.RU](https://speedtest.rt.ru) to measure your internet speed ( Work best in Russia as Ookla i blocked).
 It provides six sensors:
 - **Download** – download speed in Mbps
 - **Upload** – upload speed in Mbps
 - **Ping** – network latency in milliseconds
 - **Jitter** – network jitter in milliseconds
 - **ISP** – your Internet Service Provider name
 - **Server** – the speedtest server used

 ### Features
 - Automatic download of the QMS speedtest binary on setup
 - Configurable update interval through the Home Assistant UI or manual update
 - Fully compatible with Home Assistant and HACS
 - Works only on x86_64 systems

 ### Installation
 #### Manual installation
 1. Copy the `custom_components/speedtest_rt_ru` folder to your Home Assistant `config/custom_components` directory
 2. Restart Home Assistant
 3. Go to **Settings → Devices & Services → Add Integration → Speedtest RT.RU**
 4. Configure update interval or leave default

 #### HACS installation
 1. Add this repository to HACS as a **custom integration**
 2. Install via HACS
 3. Add the integration via the UI as above

 ### Usage
 After setup, you will see six sensors:
 - `sensor.download`